MouseLand/cellpose/README.md

 Overlaps in masks are NOT allowed.
 If you draw a mask on top of another mask, it is cropped so that it doesn't overlap with the old mask.
 Masks in 2D should be single strokes (if *single_stroke* is checked).

-If you want to draw masks in 3D (experimental), then you can turn *single_stroke* option off and draw a stroke on each plane with the cell and then press ENTER.
+If you want to draw masks in 3D, then you can turn *single_stroke* option off and draw a stroke on each plane with the cell and then press ENTER.
 3D labelling will fill in unlabelled z-planes so that you do not have to as densely label.

 !NOTE!: The GUI automatically saves after you draw a mask but NOT after segmentation and NOT after 3D mask drawing (too slow).
 Save in the file menu or with Ctrl+S. The output file is in the same folder as the loaded image with `_seg.npy` appended.